 The asexual reproduction in the liverworts is carried out by the gamma cups.
 These gamma cups are present on the upper side of the dorsal side of the thalli.
 They contain gemmae which can be a single cell or a group of cells that develop into a new individual after detaching from the parent.
-In this case, when the rainwater fills the gamma cups, it spills out the gemmae and these gemmae when spread into the nearby region develop into a new independent plant.
+In this case, when the rainwater fills the gamma cups, it spills out the gemmae, and these gemmae when spread into the nearby region develop into a new independent plant.

 This kind of Marchantia reproduction is classified under fragmentation asexual reproduction occurring via the gemmae.
 You should also know that the asexual reproduction in Marchantia also occurs when older parts of the plant die and the newer ones that survive develop into a new identical organism.

-Even though Marchantia reproduction can occur via asexual and sexual mode, you should know that the Marchantia are sexually dioecious i.e. the male and female reproductive systems are present on different thalli, not one.
+Even though Marchantia reproduction can occur via asexual and sexual mode, you should know that the Marchantia is sexually dioecious i.e. the male and female reproductive systems are present on different thalli, not one.
 Thus, they are not bisexual in nature unlike most plants in Kingdom Plantae.
-Hence, in this mode, the female gametophytes present in a flask-shaped structure known as archegonium in the female plant are fertilised by the sperm from the antheridia on the male plant.
+Hence, in this mode, the female gametophytes present in a flask-shaped structure known as archegonium in the female plant are fertilized by the sperm from the antheridia on the male plant.

 The zygote over a period of time develops into a small sporophyte, which produces small spores.
-This sporophyte is dependent on the mature or larger gametophyte in whom the fertilisation takes place.
+This sporophyte is dependent on the mature or larger gametophyte in whom the fertilization takes place.
 The spores produced in time become independent male and female liverworts.
 You should note down that even though the zygote was diploid, these spores are haploid cells and hence, the plants that grow from them are also haploid in nature.
-This haploid stage is the dominant phase in the life cycle of plants falling under Marchantia classification.
+This haploid stage is the dominant phase in the life cycle of plants falling under the Marchantia classification.

-From the above, you can easily understand that the life cycle of plants falling under Marchantia classification is a cycle between the haploid and diploid phases.
+From the above, you can easily understand that the life cycle of plants falling under the Marchantia classification is a cycle between the haploid and diploid phases.
 Hence, Marchantia is haplodiplontic.
 The free-living phase is the haploid phase wherein there is the production of the male sperm and female ovum.
 This is followed by the diploid phase where the multicellular sporophyte is developed from the mitotic division of the zygote.
 During this cycle, the sporophyte as you already know is dependent on the mature gametophyte for nourishment and development.
 The sporophyte then produces spores which are haploid and formed by meiosis.
 These haploid spores now develop into new independent individual male and female organisms and the characteristic cycle continues.